 Them There & Then – Us Here & Now

 Well that did it!
-Robert just ripped the bloom off their bush.
-The Room divided right down the center.
-One half of the room were righteously offended, while the other half aroused up in hope.
+Robert just ripped the bloom off the bush.
+The Room divided right down the middle.
+One half of the room were righteously offended, while the other half reared right up in hope.
 Do I need to say that they righteous didn’t show up the next night?
+I didn’t think so

 You see we are called to a life spontaneous, creative and playful .
 Jesus promised us that we would be absolutely free, fully joyful and always in trouble.
 Ready at a moment’s notice speak a good word for Jesus, Therefore as Hunter Thompson put it: